kamil-solski/Food101_MLOps-Lvl_1/README.md

 Docker-compose file will contain only Dockerfile for ML pipeline and Website, but it could also other container like postgres database.

 #### How to run:
-There are three steps and places controlled by user to interact with project:
+There are three steps and places controlled by user to interact with project.
+When creating end-to-end systems, containerization is the final step once all scripts have been checked locally.

 In Dockerfile we execute custom scipt which specify MODE of run:
 CMD ["bash", "scripts/entrypoint.sh"]